 What is HPA dysfunction?

 HPA-axis dysregulation is the body’s elegant, if not inconvenient, response to stress.

 A more accurate way of understanding fatigue is through the very intelligent and fine-tuned HPA system.
 Its role is to strategically advise the adrenal stress response to slow down.
-The ongoing push of modern life causes some bodies to perceive chronic stress, setting off a chain hormonal reaction.
+The ongoing push of modern life causes some bodies to perceive chronic stress, setting off a hormonal reaction.
 Instructions from the intelligent HPA axis' negative feedback system then allows the body to make better use of a limited energy capacity.

-HPA-axis dysregulation can be triggered by an acute stress, a series of traumas, illness, and/or infection.
+HPA-axis dysregulation can be triggered by acute stress, a series of traumas, illness, and/or infection.
 Having a high-achieving personality with the drive to continually do our very best can also eventually come at the cost of HPA-axis dysregulation.

 Signs of HPA-axis dysregulation:

 There are many different signs of HPA-axis dysregulation.
 Overall, it’s a state of reduced resilience and energy that gets in the way of normal everyday functioning.